-When your golden years aren't all about the quick hook up.
+When your golden years aren't all about the quick hook-up.

 Trying to find a connection with someone is potentially one of the hardest endeavors we take on as humans.
-Trying to do it after a certain age makes it all the more daunting, given the amount of energy required and general stigma around aging in a youth-obsessed culture.
+Trying to do it after a certain age makes it all the more daunting, given the amount of energy required and the general stigma around aging in a youth-obsessed culture.

 But not all apps are created equal.
 Some limit the number of connections you see at a given time to encourage stronger consideration, ask for more detailed information to foster better matches, or even target people looking for simple companionship over anything sexual.
 Here are a few apps to add to your home screen that might just help you get lucky in love again.